bayertom/IHFL/readme.txt

 Typical amount of k-nearest neighbors for point clouds acquired by ALS is 30.

-Example: uniform clusterization according to dfp pseudonorm using IHFL algorithm with the maximum surface complexity of 2 cm and maximum radius of 50 cm.
+Example: Clusterization according to dfp pseudonorm using IHFL algorithm with the maximum surface complexity of 2 cm and maximum ball radius of 50 cm.
 The point cloud is partitioned into subsets with the maximum size of 100 000 points, the normal vector is estimated from 30 k-nearest neighbors.

-	ihfl "test.txt" +norm=dfp +met=ihfl +f=0.02 +lam=0.5 +ns=100000 +knn=30
+	ihfl "test.txt" +norm=dfp +f=0.02 +lambda=0.5 +ns=100000 +knn=30

 1.2.7 Setting the isotropic ratio
 User defined isotropic factor mju, mju in (0,1), regulating the influence of the L2 metric and pseudometric.
 Important parameter of